-Firefighters rush to tackle blaze at Koko in London | NME
+Firefighters save Koko following blaze at iconic London venue

-Firefighters rushed to the scene after a blaze broke out at London’s iconic Koko venue in Camden tonight (January 6, 2020).
+Firefighters remain at the scene in Camden after a blaze broke out at the iconic London venue Koko last night (January 6).

-At 8.56pm, the London Fire Brigade sent fire engines and 60 firefighters to attend the scene.
-They then reported that 30% of the roof was alight, with firefighters working hard to save the rest of the building.
-Emergency services have requested that people avoid the area if possible.
+After being called at 8:56pm, the London Fire Brigade (LFB) sent eight fire engines and 60 firefighters to tackle the fire at the venue, which is currently undergoing refurbishment.
+The fire was declared to be under control at 2:37am this morning.

-It is unknown if anyone was hurt in the blaze at the venue and club, which is currently undergoing refurbishment.
+After initially reporting last night that 30% of the roof was alight, the LFB have this morning (January 7) confirmed that part of Koko’s roof has indeed been damaged by the fire — but the rest of the building has been saved.

 We’ve got 8 fire engines & around 60 firefighters tackling a visible blaze on #Camden High Street.
 Please avoid the area if possible.
 More soon https://t.co/lAKyhFCSbb